tegola-hubs/tegola-hubs.github.com/howto/index.md

 There are certainly people for whom this is the answer.
 However, for most of us it's more complicated.
 The major issues are:

-* You cannot see Morag's house so you need to build one or more intermediate relays.
+* You cannot see Morag's house, and it's 20 miles away so you need to build one or more intermediate relays.

 * You are not alone in Glebogle, but there's a small village, and while Morag is happy to put one small transmitter on her roof, she's